 Reducing Food Intake and Feeling of Hunger

-With laparoscopic sleeve gastrectomy (gastric sleeve), there is no interference with the normal absorption of food.
+With gastric sleeve surgery (laparoscopic sleeve gastrectomy), there is no interference with the normal absorption of food.
 The operation works by reducing food intake and the feeling of hunger.
 The result is an early sense of fullness, followed by a sense of being satisfied.
 Even though the portion size is small, there is no sense of hunger or feeling of being deprived.
 Patients continue to enjoy eating, but they enjoy eating a lot less.

 The gastric sleeve post-surgery care follows the same timeline as the gastric bypass follow-up care.

 Learn more about bariatric surgery and what to expect.